-On work outside class: Have you ever wondered why taking three classes (12 units) qualifies you as a full time student?
-That's only 10 hours per week in class.
-The reason is that you are expected to do a lot of work on your own outside class.
-In fact, the rule of thumb of college education is that for every hour you spend in class, you should expect to spend three hours studying outside class.
-That is how 12 units makes full time: 10 hours in class and 30 hours studying outside class each week.
-That means you'll need to spend about 10 hours a week studying outside the classroom for this course.
+On work outside class: Have you ever wondered why you are only expected to take four classes at a time to be a full time student?
+That's because you are expected to do a lot of work on your own outside class.
+In fact, the rule of thumb of college education is that for every hour you spend in class, you need to spend two hours studying outside class.
+So for the four hours of class we have each week, you should also budget another eight hours to do your homework, read your textbook, and review your lecture notes.
 That is if you are well-prepared for the course.
-If your math background is lacking, then you'll have to spend more time.
-I am not kidding.
+If your background is lacking, then you'll have to spend more time.

 Homework and reading will be posted on the class website regularly.
 You will be able to follow the progress of the course using the website.
 HW is an essential part of your learning. and you should take it very seriously.
 It is extremely important that you keep up with the HW.
 If you do not, you will quickly find yourself lost in class and at a great disadvantage during exams.
-Treat the HW as a learning opportunity, rather than something you need to get out of the way.
+Treat the HW as a learning opportunity rather than something you need to get out of the way.
 Reread, revise, and polish your solutions until they are correct, concise, efficient, and elegant.
 This will really deepen your understanding of the material.
 You won't do well in a math class without doing all of the HW.
 Attending class and reading your textbook are necessary but not sufficient conditions for passing the course.

 Two kinds of homework will be assigned.
-Some of your homework will be computer graded, using

-Webwork, which you can access via a link from the class website.
+Some of your homework will be computer graded, using Webwork, which you can access via a link from the class website.
 You will get instant feedback.
 You will typically have several attempts to solve a problem.
 Use them judiciously.
 Check your work and try to make sure your solution is correct before submitting it.
 If you are careless, you will quickly run out of attempts.
 The winning strategy is to start working on your homework early, so if Webwork keeps rejecting your solutions, you have time to find the mistakes, and possibly to seek help.
 Your score on Webwork will be part of your grade in the class.